-This traditional British classic dish is the easiest way to make use of last night’s leftovers.
-It’s hearty and serves the entire family for a quick midweek meal.
+This British rustic dish is the easiest way to make use of last night’s leftovers.

-Similar to a chicken pot pie, this dish is mixed with veggies in a homemade gravy but topped with mashed potatoes instead of pie crust.
+Similar to a chicken pot pie, this hearty dish features mixed vegetables in a homemade rich gravy but topped with mashed potatoes instead of pie crust.

 I’ll always make plenty of mashed potatoes to go along with a pot roast because it is the best part of comfort food, don’t you agree?